Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A2_Configuring/Process.md

 Minimum of 105 parking places times 12,5 m².
 The total area, including the walking area = 2500 m²
 </p></td></tr></tbody></table>

+## Flowchart

+Now that we have a program we can start thinking of the analyses we want to do for the building.
+We came up with six different analyses.

+<iframe src="https://docs.google.com/gview?url=https://github.com/FrankVahstal/spatial_computing_project_template/tree/master/docs/pdf?raw=true&embedded=true" style="width:100%; height:400px;" frameborder="0"></iframe>

 ## Matrix of connections